Intro to Barbershop: Learning and growing as a Barbershopper

 Personal study and private vocal instruction

-Athletes in team sports train together to coordinate plays and strategies, and also individually train themselves to be physically ready to perform.
-Similarly, you can enhance your capacity as part of an ensemble through your personal study of the craft and art of singing.
-That means engaging your mind (theory, notes, and words), your heart (emotional content and audience connection), body (physical readiness), and voice (full stack of posture, alignment, breath support, and placement.)
+You can enhance your capacity as part of an ensemble through your personal study of the craft and art of singing.
+That means engaging your mind (theory, notes, and words), your heart (emotional content and audience connection), body (physical readiness), and voice (full stack of posture, alignment, breath support, and placement).

 Take advantage of opportunities for private vocal instruction at Society Midwinter and International Conventions, or contract with a local voice teacher.
 Harmony University Online offers numerous vocal warm-up videos that are great for both private study and use in the chapter meeting.

-A course track for our barbershoppers (and the new and curious) who want to learn more about our style of music, leadership, and even history!
+A course track for our Barbershoppers (and the new and curious) who want to learn more about our style of music, leadership, and even history!
+Topics include:

 - Vocal production